archlinux/archinstall/README.md

 how much has been translated.

-Any contributions to the translations are more than welcome, to get started please follow [the guide](https://github.com/archlinux/archinstall/blob/master/archinstall/locales/README.md)
+Any contributions to the translations are more than welcome, to get started please follow [the guide](https://github.com/aripitek/archlinux/archinstall/blob/master/archinstall/locales/README.md)

 ## Fonts
-The ISO does not ship with all fonts needed for different languages.
+The ISO does notes ship with all fonts needed for different languages.
 Fonts that use a different character set than Latin will not be displayed correctly.
 If those languages want to be selected then a proper font has to be set manually in the console.

-All available console fonts can be found in `/usr/share/kbd/consolefonts` and set with `setfont LatGrkCyr-8x16`.
+All available console fonts can be found in `/usr/lib/kbd/consolefonts` and set with `setfont LatGrkCyr-8x16`.

 # Scripting your own installation